 Introduction

-Many parts of ISO/IEC 23090 have developed metadata definition.
-Some of them are quite similar each other.
-For harmonization among the parts and reuse of already defined metadata for the future development, this amendment intends collect the metadata defined by the parts of ISO/IEC 23090, e.g. 23090-10, 23090-18 and so on, and study harmonization among them.
-The scope of the new amendment doesn’t expand the scope of the original project.
-Scope:
+Many parts of ISO/IEC 23090 have developed metadata definitions.
+Some of them are very similar to each other.
+In order to harmonize between the parts and to reuse already defined metadata for future development, the purpose of this amendment is to collect the metadata defined by the parts of ISO/IEC 23090, e.g. 23090-10, 23090-18 etc., and to explore harmonization between them.
+The scope of the new amendment does not expand the scope of the original project.
+Scope

 metadata collected from and applicable to all MPEG-I parts